Potential Landscapes Reveal Spatiotemporal Structure in Urban Mobility: Hodge Decomposition and Principal Component Analysis of Tokyo Before and During COVID-19: Data Availability Statement

 \section{Data Availability Statement}

-The mobility flow data for Japan utilized in this study is available for purchase from LocationMind Inc., a Japanese company \cite{LocationMind} (For inquiries, use their contact form \cite{LocationMind_contact}).
-The data product is called ``LocationMind xPop."
+The mobility flow data for Japan utilized in this study are available for purchase from LocationMind Inc., a Japanese company \cite{LocationMind} (for inquiries, use their contact form \cite{LocationMind_contact}).
+The data product is named ``LocationMind xPop.''